natelewis17/natelewis17.github.io/_posts/2023-12-10-data-collection.md

 })
 ```

-I then concatenate these three DataFrames and the immediately merged the result with my existing DataFrame containing the data I got from Wikipedia like this:
+I then concatenate these three DataFrames and then immediately merged the result with my existing DataFrame containing the data I got from Wikipedia like this:

 ```python
 # Concatenate the DataFrames along the rows